goscommons/goscommons.github.io/CONTRIBUTING.md

 > .
 If you are a good manager, and have experience with open workflows, and community management, and this is how you can better contribute this is also for you.

 #### 2.1.
-Submit an issue mentioning the machine design you want to start documenting.
+Submit an "issue" (secont tab on the tool bar) and  mention the machine design you want to start documenting.
+Share your email on the issue so that we can communicate and contact you.

 #### 2.2.
 Replicate open design repo template to start documenting your machine.**
 Take a look at the [Open-Design-Template repository](https://github.com/goscommons/Open-Design-Template/wiki) we have to make things easier for you.
 The template we are providing you with is inspired by the *Project Structure Guidelines* proposed by the [Open Hardware Repository](https://www.ohwr.org/projects/ohr-support/wiki/project-structure-guidelines).